Medication Summary

 Enalapril (Vasotec)

-Enalapril prevents conversion of angiotensin I to angiotensin II, a potent vasoconstrictor, resulting in increased levels of plasma renin and a reduction in aldosterone secretion.
-It helps control blood pressure and proteinuria.
 Enalapril decreases pulmonary-to-systemic flow ratio in the catheterization laboratory and increases systemic blood flow in patients with relatively low pulmonary vascular resistance.
 It has a favorable clinical effect when administered over a long period.
-It helps prevent potassium loss in distal tubules.
+Enalapril helps to prevent potassium loss in the distal tubules.
 The body conserves potassium; thus, less oral potassium supplementation is needed.

 Ramipril (Altace)